Kaif-Codes/Kaif-Codes/README.md

  ### Hi there, I'm Kaif (He/Him) 👋

-I'm currently studying advanced computing at the Australian National University.
+I'm currently studying Advanced Computing at the Australian National University.

 Just joined the GitHub community, and hope to work on projects soon and list it down here.